kmwtechnology/lucille/doc/site/content/en/docs/developer-guide/developing-indexers.md

 Your constructor must call `super(config, messenger, bypass, metricsPrefix, localRunId)` — this triggers config validation, sets up batching, and initializes metrics.
 The constructor signature must be `(Config, IndexerMessenger, boolean, String, String)` because the `IndexerFactory` instantiates indexers reflectively using this signature.

+**What's in `config`:** Unlike Stages and Connectors, the `Config` passed to your Indexer constructor is the **full root config** for the entire Lucille run.
+The base class reads generic settings from `config.getString("indexer.idOverrideField")` etc. Your implementation reads its own block via `config.getConfig("mykey")` (e.g., `config.getConfig("solr")`).
+Your SPEC declares only the properties within your implementation-specific block — write `"url"`, not `"solr.url"`.
+The base class validates the generic `indexer` block separately.

 **Two-level config:** Unlike Stages and Connectors, Indexers have a split config.
 The generic `indexer {}` block (batch size, field filtering, deletion markers, retries) is validated and consumed by the base class.
 Your implementation-specific block (e.g., `solr {}`, `opensearch {}`) is validated against your `SPEC` and read in your constructor.
 Your SPEC should only declare properties within your block — write `"url"`, not `"solr.url"`.

 ---